-^{} Note: Areas of Special State Concern or ASSC in Croatia are areas of relative underdevelopment compared to the rest of the country in which Croatian Government implements certain policies aimed at achieving balanced regional development 102 "The period of Croatia within ex-Yugoslavia (1918-1941, 1945-1991)", Croatianhistory.net, Link 103 "Eastern Europe and the Commonwealth of Independent States, 1999", Google Books, Link Due to slow development progress, a post-conflict fund grant was launched by the World Bank in late 2000 which was among the first to drive regional development and community-based programs to support the social and economic recovery of war affected areas and acted as a bridge between short-term relief efforts and medium-term social and economic development.
+^{} Note: Areas of Special State Concern or ASSC in Croatia are areas of relative underdevelopment compared to the rest of the country in which Croatian Government implements certain policies aimed at achieving balanced regional development ^{103 &}quot;The period of Croatia within ex-Yugoslavia (1918-1941, 1945-1991)", Croatianhistory.net, Link World Bank.
+The World Bank also provided an aid of US\$58 million to Health System Project for Croatia 105 Due to slow development progress, a post-conflict fund grant was launched by the World Bank in late 2000 which was among the first to drive regional development and community-based programs to support the social and economic recovery of war affected areas and acted as a bridge between shortterm relief efforts and medium-term social and economic development.
 It was in this context that the Croatia Social and Economic Recovery Project (CSERP) was conceived by the World Bank with assistance from the Croatian government.
-In 1996, a forum was created for the first time after the war, co-ordinated by International Rescue Committee.
+In 1996, a forum was created for the first time after the war, co-ordinated by the International Rescue Committee.
 The forum aimed to deal and resolve issues of traumatized participants based on their war experience and its induvial impact.
 It was also supported by an NGO called Udruga Mi that developed links with organisations across Croatia.
-The forum was facilitated twice in a year with the support of UNHCR (United Nations High Commissioner for Refugees), Open Society, OTI (Office of Transition Initiatives), OSCE (Organisation for Security and Cooperation in Europe), the Threshold Foundation and Norwegian, Danish, British, Dutch, and Belgian embassies.105 CSERP as a multi-sectoral project helped in the overall socioeconomic development of Croatia106: The Croatia Social and Economic Recovery Project (CSERP) was a multi-sectoral project which catered to the socioeconomic development of Croatia's war-affected areas or 'Areas of Special State Concern' (ASSC).
+The forum was facilitated twice in a year with the support of UNHCR (United Nations High Commissioner for Refugees), Open Society, OTI (Office of Transition Initiatives), OSCE (Organisation for Security and Cooperation in Europe), the Threshold Foundation and Norwegian, Danish, British, Dutch, and Belgian embassies.
+106 CSERP as a multi-sectoral project helped in the overall socioeconomic development of Croatia 107: The Croatia Social and Economic Recovery Project (CSERP) was a multi-sectoral project which catered to the socioeconomic development of Croatia's war-affected areas or 'Areas of Special State Concern' (ASSC).
 The project addressed sustainable development, poverty reduction and post-conflict reconstruction of the country's war-affected and disadvantaged areas.
 The project helped the growth of small- and medium-sized enterprises (SMEs) thereby generating employment opportunities as well as additional revenues.
 The livelihoods of the rural population which included domiciled populations, returnees, displaced persons, minorities, and settlers in 13 counties were vastly impacted under different initiatives of the project.
 It also helped strengthen the institutional capacities at the central, local and regional levels.
-Components of the project and the funding structure107:
+Components of the project and the funding structure108: